PGVSNH20/ludo-game-ludo6/Documentation/DaliyLog.md

 -We used the time before lunch for refactoring.
 - Reason: We wanted to separate all Console-code from the GameEngine.
 - We continued to develope the gametable and how the pieces moves.
 ___

+**2021-04-06**

+##
+* We agreed on a change in the modell by creating classes for each color of Pieces.
+* And also adding an IPiece interface.
+* We are currently working on getting the pieces to finish at the correct position.
+___